-Jooyoung Lee is an Assistant Professor in the Department of Sociology at the University of Toronto.
+Jooyoung Lee is an Associate Professor of Sociology and faculty member in the Centre for the Study of the United States, which is housed within the Munk School of Global Affairs.
 He is also a Senior Fellow in the Yale University Urban Ethnography Project and was formerly a Robert Wood Johnson Foundation Health & Society Scholar at the University of Pennsylvania.

 He is broadly interested in how gun violence transforms the social worlds and health of young Black men in different contexts.
 His first book, Blowin’ Up: Rap Dreams in South Central (University of Chicago Press, 2016), is a long-term ethnographic study of young Black men growing up in the shadows of gang violence and the glittering entertainment industries in Los Angeles.
 This book shows how hip hop culture shields young men from the dangers of gang violence.
 It also reveals the larger structural forces that inspire “existential urgency” during the transition to adulthood.